dan-klasson/django-tastypie-specified-fields/README.md

 ### TODO

+* Return the `resource_uri` when user specifies a related field without sub items
 * Make it support m2m fields
 * Create the ability to specify columns for each API in the Admin